Trade directory · Lorain metro · Ohio

 Licensing Requirements

-Ohio does not require state-level licensing for landscaping contractors.
-However, pesticide application requires Commercial Pesticide Applicator License through Ohio Department of Agriculture, which requires passing written exam and 3-year renewal with continuing education credits.
-Tree care professionals should obtain ISA certification.
+Ohio does not require state licensing for landscaping contractors.
+However, pesticide application requires Commercial Applicator License through Ohio Department of Agriculture.
+Exam required, 3-year renewal cycle.
+Tree care may require arborist certification for municipal contracts.

 §2